shikhap04/project3/README.md

 <--------------------------Project Description-------------------------->
 This project is a application to search and sort a dataset of aviation accidents from 2008-2024 according to a set of parameters.

-It allows a user to input and set parameters such as date, location, weather, and injury type, and returns a list of accidents that match that criteria, sorted by the worst accidents to lease, if no parameters are set, it searches through the entire dataset and returns a sorted list.
+It allows a user to input and set parameters such as date, location, weather, and injury type, and returns a list of accidents that match that criteria, sorted by the worst accidents to least, if no parameters are set, it searches through the entire dataset and returns a sorted list.

-There are also options to set the style of information printed, get the size of the dataset that meets the current parameters, reset the application and its parameters, output a help menu that describes the commands and their functions.
+There are also options to set the style of information printed, get info about the dataset that meets the current parameters, reset the application and its parameters, output a help menu that describes the commands and their functions.

-The user is able to see the data by printing all of the accidents that meet the criteria or print top X worst accidents that meet the criteria.
+The user is able to see the data by printing all of the accidents that meet the criteria or print top X worst accidents by injury count that meet the criteria.

 <----------------------Instructions-------------------------->
 Here is a list of possible commands and what they do, the commands are have to be inputted as displayed.